Elang02/lazada_scrape/README.md

 Lazada Shop Scraper (Thailand)

-Fetch product listings from selected Lazada Thailand stores and save them to plain-text files—one file per store.
+Fetch product listings from selected Lazada Thailand stores and save them to plain-text files, one file per store.
 Each output line is formatted as:

 <product_name>|<image_url>|<sold_count>